kingzamzon/docs/docs/sdk/serverless-signing/quick-start.md

 </p>
 </details>

-## Defining the Lit Action
+## Storing the Lit Action

-There are two ways to define a Lit Action.
-You can either define the code inline, or you can use IPFS to store the code.
+There are two ways to store a Lit Action.
+You can either write the code inline, or you can use IPFS to store the code.
 In this example, we'll use the inline method.

 <details>
 <summary>Click here to see how this is done</summary>